End-to-End Weak Supervision

 \section{Ablations}

 In this section we demonstrate the strength of the \weasel\ model design decisions.
-We perform extensive ablations on all four main datasets but Spouses for twenty configurations of \weasel\ with different encoder architectures, hyperparameters, and loss functions.
-The tabular results and a more detailed discussion than in the following can be found in Appendix \ref{sec:ablationsAppendix}. \\ We observe that ignoring the features when modeling the sample-dependent accuracies, i.e. $\theta(\lfs, \features) = \theta(\lfs)$, usually underperforms by up to 1.2 F1 points.
+We perform extensive ablations on all four main datasets but Spouse for twenty configurations of \weasel\ with different encoder architectures, hyperparameters, and loss functions.
+The tabular results and a more detailed discussion than in the following can be found in Appendix \ref{sec:ablationsAppendix}.

+We observe that ignoring the features when modeling the sample-dependent accuracies, i.e. $\theta(\lfs, \features) = \theta(\lfs)$, usually underperforms by up to 1.2 F1 points.
 A more drastic drop in performance, up to 4.9 points, occurs when the encoder network is linear, i.e. without hidden layers, as in \cite{MaxMIG}.
 It also proves helpful to scale the $\softmax$ in Eq. \ref{eq:AccuracyScores} by $\sqrt{m}$ via the inverse temperature parameter $\tau_2$.
 Further, while the MIG loss proved important for \weasel\ to achieve state-of-the-art performance on the crowdsourcing dataset (with a similar lift in performance observable for Snorkel using MIG for downstream model training), this does not hold for the main datasets.